lucaspbordignon/knight/docs/CONTRIBUTING.md

 After all code changes made, feel free to open a pull-request to the main repository.
-You can write a few words describing which problem are you solving with those changes and a bit of an explanation of how it's being done.
+You can write a few words describing which problem are you solving with those changes and a bit of an explanation of how it is being done.

 **Advice:** [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) is an excellent start for a great git usage (: